Coronavirus Crackdown: Fort Lauderdale, Miami Target COVID-19 Laws Violations

 Miami Police warn people caught not wearing a mask after receiving a $500 fine may be subject to arrest or be ordered to appear in court.

-Exceptions of the mask mandate apply to children younger than 2, people with medical conditions or certain disabilities and those who are hearing-impaired or communicating with someone else who is hearing-impaired.
+Exceptions to the mask mandate apply to children younger than 2, people with medical conditions or certain disabilities and those who are hearing-impaired or communicating with someone else who is hearing-impaired.

 Court Ruling says Palm Beach County can enforce Mask Mandates